-Myalgic Encephalomyelitis (M.E.) is a severely debilitating fluctuating neurological condition that affects 17-30 million people worldwide.
+Myalgic Encephalomyelitis is a seriously debilitating neurological condition that affects a minimum of 250,000 people in the UK and 17-30 million people worldwide.

 People living with M.E. experience a wide range of symptoms but tiredness is the one symptom that the general public know about.
 This is partly because M.E. is also known as Chronic Fatigue Syndrome (C.F.S.) in many quarters.
 This name has caused so many problems in our fight to get M.E. understood.
 C.F.S. was the name coined by the Center for Disease Control (CDC) in response to a “chronic flu-like illness” outbreak around Lake Tahoe in the US in 1985.

 There now seems to be a kind of compromise in terms of the name of our illness, many currently use M.E./C.F.S.
 Just to give you an idea of the scale of our quest to get a name that accurately sums up our illness, here is a list of the other names that M.E. has been/is known as around the globe.
 You may have heard of a few of them:

 - Myalgic Encephalomyelitis